seansfkelley/seansfkelley.github.io/_drafts/blazonry.md

 -------------------------------------------------------------------------------

 [^1]: Not _exactly_; some changes had to be made to the official blazoning because I don't support phrasings like "of the first" (dispreferred ["Victorianisms"](https://heraldry.sca.org/armory/bruce.html) ctrl-f "victorian"), the million different ways of specifying quarterings, or the underspecified "as anaugmentation" phrasing for inescutcheons.
+[^2]: Like Churchill's arms, I had to tweak some of the phrasing.
+I also subbed the panther for a lion because I couldn't find a good panther graphic.
+Sorry!